53 Crazy Facts about Life That Will Blow Your Mind

 Koalas share a strange similarity with humans in that we both have fingerprints.
 However, even stranger is the fact that it’s impossible for you to instantly tell between them.
 In fact, even experts struggle to separate koala fingerprints from human ones.

-If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution which has been around longer than the ancient empire of the Aztecs.
+If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution that has been around longer than the ancient empire of the Aztecs.

 If you were to put all humans on one weighing scale, and all ants on Earth on the other, the ants would weigh more.